Uniswap/org-v1/src/pages/blog/01-uniswap-v2/index.md

 - Manipulation resistance increases with liquidity on Uniswap as well as the length of time over which you are averaging.
 - Cost of attack is relatively simple to reason about.
 Moving the price 5% on a 1-hour TWAP is approximately equal to the amount lost to arbitrage for moving the price 5% every block for 1 hour.

 There are some nuances that are good to be aware of when using Uniswap V2 as an oracle, especially where manipulation resistance is concerned.
-The whitepaper [add link] elaborates on some of them.
+The <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> elaborates on some of them.
 Additional oracle-focused developer guides and documentation will be released soon.

-In the meantime, check out our[ example implementation](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/Oracle.sol) of a 24 hr TWAP Oracle built on Uniswap V2!
+In the meantime, check out our [example implementation](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/Oracle.sol) of a 24-hour TWAP Oracle built on Uniswap V2!

 ## Flash Swaps